Kvalyr/XCOM2Kv_PodSizes/Kv_PodSizes/ReadMe.txt

 * Adjust values using the Mod Configuration Menu (link above).

 * This mod won't have any perceptible effect on your game unless you change some of its default values.

-* If you get weird pods or weird spawning behaviour in general, go to the options menu and switch OFF "Update pods without Restarting (Experimental)"; then restart the game once.
-  * When this setting is off, you will need to restart the game client to make any settings changes for this mod take effect.

 === Known Issues: ===
 * PodSizeMappings in this mod's .ini currently have no effect.
 Feature will be restored later.